-Site Hectad Gridref Date Recorder Kelburn NS25 NS25 1987-1999 The exact location is derived from an earlier record.
+Site Hectad Gridref Latest Date Recorder Kelburn NS25 NS25 1987-1999 The exact location is derived from an earlier record.
 River Ayr from Oswald's NS32 NS32W 1987-1999 The Grid reference is derived Bridge to Tarholm Bridge from an earlier record.

 Earlier records for the species, now thought to be lost, also exist for hectads NS21, NS42 & NX19.
+It should be noted that the River Ayr from Oswald's Bridge to Tarholm Bridge record was not refound during a dedicated recording trip to the relevant tetrad in 2012.